Can an Employee carry over their Holiday entitlement?

 Carrying Holiday Entitlement Over

 Employees can only carry over holiday entitlement in a small number of circumstances.
-If there is a contractual clause or other agreement in place that allows carry over then it is permitted, the majority of such clauses typically set a limit on the number of days that can be carried forward as well as a time limit in which they must be used.
+If there is a contractual clause or other agreement in place that allows carry-over then it is permitted, the majority of such clauses typically set a limit on the number of days that can be carried forward as well as a time limit in which they must be used.

 In addition, if an employee has been on maternity leave and they haven’t been able to take holidays then entitlement can carry over.
-Again, it is worth talking to employees in such instances to agree how and when it will be taken.
+Again, it is worth talking to employees in such instances to agree on how and when it will be taken.
 That might be directly after the end of maternity leave to extend it.
-It might also be during the first weeks or months after an employee returns from maternity leave to help to phase back into work gradually.
+It might also be during the first weeks or months after an employee returns from maternity leave to help phase back into work gradually.

-The final exception to the no carry over rule is in cases of long term sickness absence.
-If employees are unable to take holidays because of long term sickness absence, then a maximum of 4 weeks’ entitlement can be carried over.
+The final exception to the no carry-over rule is in cases of long-term sickness absence.
+If employees are unable to take holidays because of long-term sickness absence, then a maximum of 4 weeks’ entitlement can be carried over.
 But this has to be used within 18 months of the date it carried over from and if it is not taken by that point it is lost.

 HRX & Holidays

-HRX will provide you with a number of solutions to allow you and your employees to manage holidays better.
+HRX will provide you with several solutions to allow you and your employees to manage holidays better.
 Holiday entitlement is part of every employee’s record.
 They can see how many days of entitlement they have taken and how many days remain.
 Holiday requests are also made via the system.
 The team calendars show when colleagues are on leave so that staff know when they can book certain days off.
 HRX’s reporting function also allows employers to run reports so that they can check regularly who has taken leave and if anyone has lots of leave to take so that staff don’t end up with lots of holiday entitlement towards the end of the leave year.
-This means that holiday carry over requests do not become a problem.
+This means that holiday carry-over requests do not become a problem.
 It also means employees can take the holidays they are entitled to.

-To find out how else HRX can benefit your business book a free demo today or sign up for your FREE 30 day trial!
+To find out how else HRX can benefit your business book a free demo today or sign up for your FREE 30-day trial!

 Similar Blogs